szczyglis-dev/py-gpt/README.md

 **Video/Audio**  (file_video_audio)

-This loader can operate in two modes: local model and API.
+This loader can operate in two modes: local model and provider-based transcription.
-If the local mode is enabled, then the local `Whisper` model will be used.
-The local mode requires a Python/PyPi version of the application and is not available in the compiled or Snap versions.
+If local mode is enabled, the local `Whisper` model is used.
+Local mode requires the Python/PyPi version of the application and is not available in compiled or Snap versions.
-If the API mode (default) is selected, then the currently selected provider in `Audio Input` plugin will be used.
-If the `OpenAI Whisper` is chosen then the OpenAI API and the API Whisper model will be used.
+If local mode is disabled (default), transcription is delegated to the provider currently configured in the `Audio Input` plugin.
+For example, when `Whisper (via OpenAI API)` is selected there, the loader uses that provider and its configured model.

-**Note:** Usage of Whisper via API consumes additional tokens in OpenAI API (for `Whisper` model)!
+**Note:** Provider-based transcription may incur API usage costs depending on the selected `Audio Input` provider.

-Local mode requires `torch` and `openai-whisper` to be installed and uses the `Whisper` model locally to transcribing video and audio.
+Local mode requires `torch` and `openai-whisper` and uses the local `Whisper` model to transcribe video and audio.

-- `model_version` - str, default: `base` - Whisper model to use, available models: https://github.com/openai/whisper
+- `model_version` - str, default: `base` - Local Whisper model to use, available models: https://github.com/openai/whisper

 **XML files**  (file_xml)